The High Risk or Inoperable Aortic Aneurysm Patient

-The aorta is the main pipeline in the human body.
-The heart pumps oxygenated blood in it with every heart beat.
+The main pipeline in the human body is the aorta.
+The heart pumps oxygenated blood in it with every heartbeat.
 The blood then flows to every organ in the body through side branches of the aorta.
 This “pipeline” is roughly 1″ in diameter in most people with a normal aorta.
 Some patients are affected by a tendency of the aorta to enlarge and balloon out over time.

 If any of the steps above cannot be performed within standard choices available in your area, your local doctor might deem your situation inoperable.

 OK!!
 Let’s start the list of specific answers to question#1 and question#2.
 Consider it the troubleshooting chapter of your aneurysm manual.

 A. “The Aorta is heavily calcified and cannot be used to connect the heart-lung machine or to apply a cross clamp to stop the heart and perform a repair.”
 The calcification makes the aorta “crunchy” and unusable.
 If you try to stick a cannula in it or a clamp across it, it will crack and release small crumbs of calcium into the general circulation, causing serious problems.

 These calcium crumbs can float to any blood vessel and effectively block the blood flow to any organ in the body they travel to.
 If they go to the brain they’ll cause a stroke, if they go to the kidneys they can cause kidney failure and the list of problems goes on for any organ in the body.